Production Covers and NEW Afterwords: Arhel Trilogy, and Sympathy for the Devil

 Lynda Miller

-Sue Santore
+21. Sue Santore Avatar

 I do like the Arhel books better without the borders.
 Thanks for the tip because I was thinking along the “borderline” for my current book.